DAP2: OPeNDAP

 al compute enable {org} dap2

-Arraylake currently supports enabling DAP2 on an organization-wide basis.
+Arraylake currently only supports enabling DAP2 on an organization-wide basis.
+This is subject to change in future releases.

 DAP2 URL Structure